Lax hierarchy, Solitons, Sumrules and a dual Lax hierarchy: Introduction

 \section{Introduction}

 The Korteweg-deVries (KdV) equation was first discovered in the study of water waves.
 The KdV and the related equations with higher order nonlinearity, which are members of the Lax hierarchy (Lax 1968), have played a fundamental role in the study of nonlinear systems because they simulate many physical systems (Scott {\it et al} 1973), admit many conservation laws and the multi-soliton solutions can be given in analytic form.
-The KdV equation and its generalisation Kadomtsev-Petviashvli (KP) equation have also played an important role in pure mathematics because of their connection to algebraic curves, Jacobian varieties, vector bundles on curves, Schur polynomials and infinite dimensional Grassmannians (Mulase 1984).
+The KdV equation and its generalization Kadomtsev-Petviashvli (KP) equation have also played an important role in pure mathematics because of their connection to algebraic curves, Jacobian varieties, vector bundles on curves, Schur polynomials and infinite dimensional Grassmannians (Mulase 1984).

-The connection between N-soliton solutions of the KdV equation and reflectionless potentials with $N$ boundstates in non-relativistic Quantum Mechanics is well known (Kay and Moses 1956, Gardner {\it et al} 1967, Scott {\it et al} 1973).
-Eventhough the reflectionless potentials belong to a rather restrictive category, they have nevertheless proved to be useful in some areas of Physics.
-The property of asymptotic freedom in Quantum Chromo Dynamics guarantees that quarks can not exist freely suggesting that inter-quark potentials are confining potentials and therfore have vanishing reflection coefficients.
+The connection between N-soliton solutions of the KdV equation and reflectionless potentials with $N$ bound states in non-relativistic Quantum Mechanics is well known (Kay and Moses 1956, Gardner {\it et al} 1967, Scott {\it et al} 1973).
+Even though the reflectionless potentials belong to a rather restrictive category, they have nevertheless proved to be useful in some areas of Physics.
+The property of asymptotic freedom in Quantum Chromo Dynamics guarantees that quarks can not exist freely suggesting that inter-quark potentials are confining potentials and therefore have vanishing reflection coefficients.
 The zero angular momentum $s$-states of a confining potential in 3-dimension may be viewed as the odd states of a symmetric reflectionless potential.
-Such a picture has been used by Thacker {\it et al} (1978), Quigg {\it et al} (1980) and Quigg and Rossner (1981) to use experimental data for quarkonium systems as input information for the $N$-soliton KdV algorithm to construct quark-antiquark potentials.
+Such a picture has been used by Thacker {\it et al} (1978), Quigg {\it et al} (1980) and Quigg and Rossner (1981) to use experimental data for quarkonium systems as input information for the $N$-soliton KdV algorithm to construct quark-anti-quark potentials.

 We consider higher order KdV equations given in the form (Lax 1968, Sawada and Kotera 1974, Caudrey {\it et al} 1976)

 where $[L_j]$ satisfy

 and $t_m$ is the 'time' parameter of the $m^{th}$ member of the hierarchy.
 For example $m=1$ leads to